-Divorce mistakes are common.
+Mistakes are common in Colorado divorces.
 Sometimes they are caused by a lack of information or confusion about the process and the right steps to take (one of the many reasons you should meet with a divorce lawyer as soon as possible).
-Other times, bad calls are caused by the intense emotions and impulses that can be dredged up during a split - anger, hurt, spite, or a desire for revenge.
+Other times, bad calls are caused by the intense emotions and impulses that can be dredged up during a split - anger, hurt, spite or a desire for revenge.

-The mistakes folks make in a Colorado divorce can have serious long-term implications on the critical issues in a divorce proceeding - custody, visitation, and property division, among others.
-Poor choices can cause a judge to make adverse decisions, and irrational behavior can add to the already high level of conflict and acrimony between the spouses, making it that much more difficult for the parties to reach a negotiated agreement about contested issues.
+The mistakes folks make in a Colorado divorce can have serious long-term implications on the critical issues in a divorce proceeding - child custody/parental responsibility and property division/asset protection, among others.
+Poor choices can cause a Colorado Springs judge to make adverse decisions and irrational behavior can add to the already high level of conflict and acrimony between the spouses.
+All these complications make it that much more difficult for the parties to reach a negotiated agreement about contested issues.

-The following are four common mistakes that people can make during their divorce which can cause them serious problem during and after their divorce:
+The following are four common divorce mistakes in Colorado that people can make during their divorce which can cause them serious problem during and after their divorce:

 1. Using Social Media

 If you want to post a cute cat video during your Colorado divorce, fine.
 If you want to post about how awful your spouse is or was, or if you post pictures or comments that could call into question your fitness as a parent or make you appear irresponsible, you will come to regret it.